KevinKra/My_notes/AWS/solutions_architect.md

 - **What are the key fundamentals of S3 data?**
   _There is a key, value, versionID, metadata, and sub-resources (Access Control Lists/permissions, Torrent)_

+- **Explain the steps to make a file in a bucket public**

+- **What happens when you make a bucket / object public?**
+  _Everyone will have access to one or all of the following: read this object, read and write permissions._

+- **Can the storage class be changed on the object and also on a bucket level?**
+  _Yes, both buckets and individual objects can have their storage classes modified._